Mayypeeya/CNN_Classification/README.md

 ## 6.Discussion🗣️
 1. Import Data Method: Using **Numpy Array** to support multiple format of image dataset and make sure that augmentation is already arranged in the correct class.
 2. From the experiment result, we found that adjusting the augmentation feature directly affects accuracy because augmentation is a regularization method that reduces data training is overfit.
-Therefore, it was noticed that before and after augmentation the accuracy is different than XX%.
 3. When using layer dropout (0.2) in **InceptionResNetV2 Model**, it wiil **reduced 20% test accuracy** approximately.
 4. **InceptionResNetV2 Model** provides lower accuracy when increasing batch size.